noahsug/card-auto-battler/README.md

 High Pri:

+1. pass game state to actions - stop trying to be so smart
+2. set OrderAcquired in CardInstance, use it as uid + for sorting in cards screen
-1. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
+3. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
-2. implement Play/Pause
+4. implement Play/Pause
-3. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
+5. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-4. clicking a card in battle screen pauses and zooms in on card
+6. clicking a card in battle screen pauses and zooms in on card
-5. clicking a card in deck view screen zooms in on card
+7. clicking a card in deck view screen zooms in on card
-6. add loading screen
+8. add loading screen
-7. heart lives icon should be an outline, not filled in
+9. heart lives icon should be an outline, not filled in

 Maybe TODO: